 This psalm, which is prophetic, calls for a curse from the Lord upon the named enemies of Israel.
 Verses 9 through 18 call for the Lord to take action against their enemies, but there is no mention of war.
 There is no declarative statement by the Lord describing what He will do.

 Gog and Magog, as described in Ezekiel 38 and 39, appear to come from southern Russia, which is largely Islamic.
 Gomer and Beth Togarmah are thought to have been in the area of Asia Minor (Turkey) and perhaps Eastern Europe.
 Specifically named are Persia (Iran), Cush (Ethiopia), and Put (Libya).
 Curiously missing is Egypt.
 The immediate neighbors of Israel are not named in Ezekiel 38 and 39, but the prophet does say that many nations will be with the hordes of Gog and Magog.

 The Lord clearly speaks against the neighbors of Israel in Isaiah, Ezekiel and other Old Testament prophets.
 The Lord declares these neighboring lands to be His possession.
 (Psalm 108:9) However, Psalm 83 does not indicate when this will happen.
-But, we know that the Lord will take possession during the Kingdom Age.
+But, we know that the Lord will be victorious at the end of the time known as the Tribulation.
 I look forward to the Day!